 Seeing meaning in everything is not just a matter of belief in the truth of some proposition.
 It involves belief, to be sure; but it also involves something that is more analogous to perception, or an emotional coloring of the world.
 Not all ways of apprehending the world cognitively are beliefs.

-The discussion of the nature of religious belief, and whether belief is the right name for it, occupies the first two chapters—nearly half the book, and to my mind this is the most interesting part.
+The discussion of the nature of religious belief, and whether belief is the right name for it, occupies the first two chapters—nearly half the book, and to my mind the most interesting part.
 There are three more chapters which deal with religion as a participatory activity (which Crane rightly thinks is important), how far religion is responsible for violence in our world, and how we should understand tolerance in connection with religion; these serve mainly to counter commonly voiced objections to religion.

 Unlike most of_Crane's audience at UCL, I found this a useful book.
 The idea that religion can be eliminated from human society seems to be held by many rationalists and humanists but I'm sure it is wrong.
 One atheist who recognises this is Taner Edis, who concludes his book The Ghost in the Universe as follows.